KTH-SML/level_set_toolchain/README.md

             path=path[level_set_type])
 ```

-_Note: Here the `string2levelset` allows to potentially fetch string arguments from `*.yaml` or `*.json` configurations (as usually used in ROS packages) and the `LevelSetExample` allows to programatically use specific level set wrappers avoiding stringified conditions for `IntelliSense`._
+_Note: Here the `string2levelset` allows to potentially fetch string arguments from `*.yaml` or `*.json` configurations (as usually used in ROS packages) and the `LevelSetExample` allows to programatically use specific level set wrappers with support of `IntelliSense`._

 For usage examples of the Python wrapper see the scripts directory
 - [Levelsets at time](scripts/timed_level_sets.py)